The Bonfire of the Manatees

 "The Bonfire of the Manatees" is the first episode of the seventeenth season of the American animated television series The Simpsons.
 It originally aired on the Fox network in the United States on September 11, 2005, making it the first Simpsons season premiere to air in September since the eleventh season opened with "Beyond Blunderdome" on September 26, 1999.
 The episode was written by Dan Greaney and directed by Mark Kirkland.

-In its original broadcast, it was watched by around eleven million viewers.
+In this episode, Marge leaves Homer to save manatees after he is forced to use the house to film pornography.
+Alec Baldwin guest starred as Caleb Thorn.
+In its original broadcast, it was watched by 11.1 million viewers and received mixed reviews.